Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Related work

 \paragraph{Temporal graph node classification}

-Early approaches like TGAT~\cite{xu2020inductive} used temporal attention for neighbor aggregation, while JODIE~\cite{kumar2019predicting} learned coupled user-item embeddings via recurrent updates.
-The introduction of Temporal Graph Networks (TGNs)~\cite{rossi2020temporal} with memory modules and continuous-time message passing marked a significant advance, enabling state-of-the-art performance on dynamic tasks.
-TGNv2~\cite{tjandra2024enhancing} further improved expressivity by encoding node identities, addressing limitations in capturing persistent patterns.
-Recent work explores transformer architectures~\cite{yu2023towards} and lightweight MLP-based models~\cite{cong2023reallyneedcomplicatedmodel}, balancing accuracy and efficiency.
+Early approaches like TGAT~\cite{xu2020tgat} used temporal attention for neighbor aggregation, while JODIE~\cite{kumar2019predicting} learned coupled user-item embeddings via recurrent updates.
+The introduction of Temporal Graph Networks (TGNs)~\cite{tgn_icml_grl2020} with memory modules and continuous-time message passing marked a significant advance, enabling state-of-the-art performance on dynamic tasks.
+TGNv2~\cite{tjandra2024tgnv2} further improved expressivity by encoding node identities, addressing limitations in capturing persistent patterns.
+Recent work explores transformer architectures~\cite{yu2023towards} and lightweight MLP-based models~\cite{cong2023graphmixer}, balancing accuracy and efficiency.

 \paragraph{Sparsity of labels} Scarcity of available labels appears even in regular graphs with no temporal component~\cite{zhan2021mutual}.
 However, introducing pseudo-labels provides limited benefits for most existing methods, as methods suffer from information redundancy and noise in pseudo-labels~\cite{li2023informative}.
-Moreover, these methods add a new training stage that employs pseudo-labels generated by a trained model, increasing overall training time.
+Moreover, these methods introduce a new training stage that uses pseudo-labels generated by a trained model, increasing overall training time and the number of parameters to select from.
 Label propagation through nodes is another approach~\cite{zhu2005semi}.
-While it allows for better introduction of the connections between nodes, more advanced methods are still required to unite them with graph convolutional networks~\cite{wang2020unifying}.
+While it enables a better introduction of connections between nodes, more advanced methods are still required to integrate them into graph convolutional networks~\cite{wang2020unifying}.

 \paragraph{Generation of pseudo-labels}

 Pseudo-labeling techniques have been widely adopted to address label scarcity.
 Semi-supervised approaches~\cite{lee2013pseudo, xie2020self} generate labels via self-training but suffer from confirmation bias in low-supervision regimes~\cite{arazo2020pseudo}.
 Temporal knowledge graph (TKG) methods~\cite{han2023tkgf} interpolate entity distributions or missing facts but focus on triple completion, not node-level affinity prediction.
 Our key innovation lies in exploiting intrinsic temporal consistency through lightweight aggregation (e.g., moving averages), inspired by time series forecasting~\cite{hyndman2018forecasting}.
 Unlike model-dependent pseudo-labeling~\cite{li2023informative}, our method requires no auxiliary parameters, using historical interaction patterns to guide training during label-scarce periods.
 This aligns with streaming learning principles where historical baselines mitigate concept drift~\cite{ma2021dynaboard}.